Darryl Strawberry: Early life and education

 Strawberry was born to Henry and Ruby Strawberry in Los Angeles, California.
 He played high school baseball for the Crenshaw High School Cougars along with Chris Brown.
-Darryl's older brother Michael Strawberry was also a star baseball athlete who would play professional baseball.
+As an 18-year-old out of Los Angeles' Crenshaw High School, Strawberry signed a letter of intent with Oklahoma State, to play baseball for Gary Ward.
+However, a couple of months later, Strawberry was the first overall pick in the amateur draft, and he signed with the Mets in July 1980.
+Darryl's older brother Michael Strawberry was also a star athlete who went on to play professional baseball.

+Professional baseball career

-Baseball career
+Early career

-Strawberry was drafted first overall in the 1980 Major League Baseball draft by the New York Mets.
+The New York Mets selected Strawberry with the first overall selection in the 1980 Major League Baseball draft.
 Darryl's older brother, Michael Strawberry, was also selected in that draft, going to the Dodgers in the 31st round.

-Early career

 Employing a distinctive batting stance with a high leg kick, Strawberry rose through the Mets system and reached the major league level in 1983, posting 26 home runs, 7 triples, and 74 runs batted in, while hitting for a .257 average.
 He was named the National League's Rookie of The Year.
 In 1984, he made it to the All-Star game for the first of 8 consecutive appearances (the first 5 as a starter), and he once again hit 26 home runs, this time driving in 97 runs.

 Prime years

 Strawberry's Mets from 1984–1990 formed one of the premier teams in the National League, finishing either first or second in the division every year.

 During the period from 1983 to 1990, Strawberry was very popular, with his image used on action figures (Kenner's Starting Lineup), posters and banners.

-He was also known for his disruptive behavior.
-He got into a physical altercation on team picture day with team captain Keith Hernandez and in the midst of a war of words with infielder Wally Backman, threatened to "bust that little redneck in the face".
-He often overslept and was late for, or missed, team workouts.
-He publicly complained about manager Davey Johnson after he was removed from the game in a double switch during the ninth inning of Game 6 of the 1986 World Series, which the Mets would go on to win.
-During the regular season in 1986, Strawberry hit 27 home runs and had 93 RBIs.
+On May 11, 1985, Strawberry suffered torn ligaments in his thumb, making a diving catch off of Ozzie Virgil of the Philadelphia Phillies.
+This required surgery, and Strawberry missed the team's next 43 games, not returning until June 28.
+The injury was devastating to the Mets, who went only 20-23 (.465) without Strawberry (as opposed to 78-41 [.655] in all other games) and lost the National League East title to the St. Louis Cardinals by only three games.